-If the rabies vaccination is mandatory in your state, there is no way around this.
-Your cat must have the shot, and boosters as often as the law dictates.
+If the rabies vaccination is mandatory in your state, there is no way around this requirement.
+Your cat must have the shot and boosters as often as the law dictates.

 The FVCRP vaccine is advisable in most cases, especially if your cat goes outside.

-Respiratory conditions such as calicivirus and feline herpesvirus are highly contagious, and potentially nasty.
-Panleukopenia, meanwhile, is often fatal.
+Respiratory conditions such as calicivirus and feline herpesvirus, are highly contagious.
+Panleukopenia is often fatal.
 If you can protect your pet from these illnesses, it’s best to do so.

-Besides, many cat boarding houses insist on intake being vaccinated against these conditions.
-If you’re planning a vacation and wish to use a kennel, you may need to vaccinate.
+Besides, many cat boarding houses insist on their intake being vaccinated against these conditions.
+If you’re planning a vacation and wish to use a kennel, you may need to vaccinate your cat.

 The same also applies when traveling.
 If you wish to take your cat to a different country, some vaccinations are legally required.

-The flipside of this is that your cat will experience some side effects.
-For some pets, these will be minor, but for others, they will be significant.
+Your cat will experience some side effects.
+For some pets, these will be minor.
+But for others, they will be significant.
 Some pet owners are unwilling to take this chance with their cat.

 There is no right or wrong answer here.
 It depends on your point of view.
 Be aware that vaccines may save your cat’s life someday.

 Vaccination is advisable if you live with multiple cats or your pet roams outdoors.
-There is no way of knowing that they’ll pick up from other animals.
+There is no way of knowing what she’ll pick up from other animals.

 Vaccines can be expensive, and you may prefer a more holistic approach to healthcare.
 If this places your pet’s health at risk, it’s unfair to the cat in question.
-They are unable to make these decisions on their own behalf, and rely upon you.
+She is unable to make these decisions on her own behalf, so she relies on you.

 Side Effects of Vaccinations for Senior Cats